Easily Placed Surface Mount Technology with 3D Viewing Software

 Checking Your Design in 3D Viewing Software

 To show how Altium utilizes 3D to check your entire design, take a look at the picture below.
 You will see a computer board in 3D view.
 We have selected and are moving a socket connector around on our cursor.
-3D gives us the ability to fully explore a complicated design like this to see exactly how our are going to work in 3D.
+3D gives us the ability to fully explore a complicated design like this to see exactly how we are going to work in 3D.

 Moving a connector in the 3D view of a complex layout in Altium

 There’s more though.
 In the picture below you can see the same board as shown in the picture above.
-This time though we are showing it using Altium ’s 3D multi-assembly view so that you can see all of the other boards in the system along with it.
+This time though we are showing it using Altium’s 3D multi-assembly view so that you can see all of the other boards in the system along with it.
 Here we maneuver the PCB that fits into the socket connector that we had selected above to show you how all of these designs are interconnected.
-We can also manipulate the other boards in this multi-assembly view as well as the mounting hardware that the main board is sitting on.
+We can also manipulate the other boards in this multi-assembly view as well as the mounting hardware that the mainboard is sitting on.

-The same layout with other system boards in Altium ’s multi-view assembly
+The same layout with other system boards in Altium’s multi-view assembly

 In order to ensure that solder and solder paste placement is correct during manufacturing, make sure that your surface-mount technology is applied and checked easily with the proper design software.
 The techniques for a thorough inspection process is made easier with a 3D image viewing angle to ensure solder is not disrupted.
 Whether it’s additive manufacturing or something else, make sure your surface-mount technology is applied correctly.